-It is here that we start to notice how the camera frames both players in opposing angles.
-Myra is usually looming over him, ever dominant in the frame, larger and hovering from the top left hand side, while Billy appears, smaller, more insignificant to the lower bottom right side of the screen, cornered.
+It is here that we start to notice how the camera frames both players from opposing angles.
+Myra is usually looming over him, ever dominant in the frame, larger and hovering from the top left-hand side, while Billy appears, smaller, more insignificant to the lower bottom right side of the screen, cornered.

 He quietly shakes his head in a gesture of ‘no.’

 “And it’s not wrong, what we’re going to do is not wrong.
 We’re doing it for his sake.
 Arthur wants me to be recognized for what I am.
 I mean I can’t tell you.
 He… convinced me.
 I had to be convinced myself before I told you.
 I mean I know it’s different for you.
 I’ve known that all along and I do try to make a little…”